 We thought so.
 And that’s the thing.
 It turns out that while asking for help is hard and can make us feel bad, giving help is actually invigorating and makes us happy.
 Huh.

 So what does this mean for your freelancing?
 It means looking for opportunities to come together with other collaborators or companies in a way that generates good vibes all around.
 You can make this happen by bringing together other freelancers for your own hackathon-style event.
 (Maybe even get a company to sponsor it in exchange for your combined thinking).
-Or, you can join a community-based network like IDEO+, a collective of creative professionals who join forces with IDEO on a flexible basis.
-There are tons of places to find like-minded creative people, like co-working spaces or meet-ups, to name a few.
+Or you can join a community-based network.
+There are tons of places to find like-minded creative people, like co-working spaces or meet-ups.

 Whether one-on-one or one-on-many, flip networking from the downer of asking for help, to the booster of giving help—and upgrade the kinds of projects and people you work with as a result.